A regularity method for lower bounds on the Lyapunov exponent for stochastic differential equations: Uniform hypoelliptic regularity via the Fisher information

 \subsubsection{Outline of the proof of Theorem \ref{thm:HypoFI}}

 Crucial to both H\"ormander's original approach and our own is the ability to measure \emph{partial} regularity of a function along some given set of directions.
-To make sense of this, for a vector field $Y \in \mathfrak{X}(\cM)$ and $s > 0$, we define below the norm $|{\cdot}|_{Y, s}$ which measures $L^1$ H\"older regularity along the direction $Y$.

-Let us make this more precise.
-Throughout, we fix an open bounded set $U \subset \cM$.
-Given $Y \in \mathfrak X(\cM)$, let $Y^*$ denotes its formal adjoint and let $e^{t Y^*}$ denote the linear propagator solving the partial differential equation $\partial_t - Y^* = 0$ (this makes sense as long as $t > 0$ is taken sufficiently small depending on $Y$ and $U$).
+Given $Y \in \mathfrak X(\cM)$, let $Y^*$ denote its formal adjoint\footnote{Note that $Y^\ast f = -Yf - (\mathrm{div} Y)f$ and in particular $Y^\ast$ is not a vector field, but a more general first order differential operator.} and let $e^{t Y^*}$ denote the linear propagator solving the partial differential equation $\partial_t - Y^* = 0$ (this is well-defined as long as $t > 0$ is taken sufficiently small depending on $Y$ and $U$).
 For $s > 0$, we define the family of `partial' $L^1$ H\"older seminorms\footnote{Note that these seminorms are slightly different from those used in \cite{H67}, where the linear propagator $e^{t Y}$ solving $\partial_t - Y = 0$ is used directly.
 Note, though, that the regularity defined is essentially the same in the sense that

 }